bencemali/fheanor/examples/bfv_basics/Readme.md

 We also choose the plaintext modulus `t = 17`.

 Next, let's generate the keys we will require later.
-Since the type of the ciphertext ring depends on the type of the chosen parameters, all further functions are associated functions of [`crate::bfv::Pow2BFV`].
+Since the type of the ciphertext ring depends on the type of the chosen parameters, all further functions are associated functions of [`Pow2BFV`].
-While it would be preferable for the BFV implementation not to be tied to any specific parameter object, not doing this would prevent some optimizations, see the doc of [`crate::bfv::BFVInstantiation`].
+While it would be preferable for the BFV implementation not to be tied to any specific parameter object, not doing this would prevent some optimizations, see the doc of [`BFVInstantiation`].
 ```rust
 # use feanor_math::seq::VectorView;
 # use feanor_math::ring::RingExtensionStore;